 Butter Chicken was born!
 It later became popular in Indian restaurants across the world.

-Chicken Tikka Masala is a very similar dish but was invented in the UK, for British tastes.
-The spice mix used in Chicken Tikka Masala is what sets the two dishes apart.
+Chicken Tikka Masala is a very similar dish but was invented in the UK for British tastes.
+The spice mix used in Chicken Tikka Masala, and chicken cooked in a tandoor are what set the two dishes apart.

-The spices traditionally used in a Butter Chicken Curry are:
+The spices traditionally used in a butter chicken curry are the following blends:

 - Curry Powder – is a blend of spices, including cumin, tumeric, coriander, mustard powder, cinnamon, cardamom and cayenne pepper.